 Once you create an account, you can begin the process of applying for LIHEAP online.
 You should expect to provide personal and financial information throughout the application, including your name, gender, marital status, physical and mailing address and more.
 You will typically need a Social Security Number (SSN) as well.
 Then, you will need to provide information for every member of your household.
 Depending on the state you live in, you may or may not be required to include income information for all members of the household, including children.
 You may also be asked for information regarding how often everyone in the household shares meals and whether anyone sometimes lives elsewhere.
 You may be asked about your work history or whether you have any disabilities as well on the HEAP application.

-On your online LIHEAP application, you need to also share information about your income sources, which includes your most recent paychecks, details like how often you work and contact information for your employer.
-You will also be asked about how much you pay in rent, energy and other bills to decide how much help you need.
-The level of detail required is different between states: some will as for a breakdown of your income sources while others may need more general information.
-Once you complete the application, you can submit it online.
-You may need to verify additional information by mail or in person, depending on the state. you live in.
+On your online LIHEAP application, you should provide information about your income sources.
+This can include what was on your most recent paychecks, how often you work and contact information for your employer.
+You will also be asked about how much you pay in rent, energy and other bills to determine your financial need.
+The level of detail required can vary from state to state, with some requiring a breakdown of income sources and others requiring more general information.
+Once you complete the application, you should be able to submit it online.
+You may be required to verify additional information by mail or in person, depending on your state.